Bešenovo Monastery: History

 Data from the end of the 18th century indicates that the monastery church had long been built of brick.
 In 1783, a bell tower with a chapel dedicated to Saints Cyricus and Julitta was mentioned for the first time.
 In the following decades, monastic konaks (residential quarters) were built, eventually having two floors and constructed on three sides (south, east, and north), with the entrance to the monastery on the open western side.
 The iconostasis of the old church was painted by Stevan Aleksić in 1909.

 When the Vitovnica Monastery near Požarevac was destroyed by the Turks, its monks fled to Bešenovo Monastery with their most valuable liturgical items.
 Among these items was a Four Gospels book, bound in silver by Kondo Vuk in 1557, which is now kept in the Museum of the Serbian Orthodox Church in Belgrade.

 The monastery housed the tomb of Colonel Aleksandar Rašković from 1773.

 In 1817, the monks of Bešenovo appeared as subscribers to a book: Abbot Nestor Jovanović, and hieromonks Aleksandar Radonović, Avakum Živković (teacher), Sava Andrejević (deputy), and Josif Mihailović.

 During World War II, the monastery suffered enormous devastation.
 It was looted and destroyed by the Ustaše, and finally bombed and completely demolished in 1944.
 Only some parts of the iconostasis were preserved, which are now kept in the Museum of Srem in Sremska Mitrovica and the Museum of Vojvodina in Novi Sad.
 As Bešenovo was so severely damaged, it was not rebuilt in the decades following the war.

-Reconstruction of the Monastery

 For many years, only ruins remained at the monastery site.
 The initiative for reconstruction was launched at the beginning of the 21st century.
 In 2012, the site was cleared, and in 2013, a wooden bell tower was erected, and reconstruction work began.

 The digging of foundations for the new monastery church and construction work began in September 2013, based on a project that reflects the appearance of the old church.
 The original monastery bells, which had been preserved, were returned to the newly built bell tower.
 The cross on the new church was placed on 10 July 2015.

 The reconstruction of the monastery is ongoing, with the help of donations and contributions from the faithful and supporters.

-The abbot of the monastery is Archimandrite Arsenije Matić.